RobertsLab/resources/docs/index.md

 - [Experiment Database](Experiment-Database.md) - Database of all Roberts Lab experiments

-- [External Communication & Funding](External-Communication-and-Funding.md) - conferences, community outreach, and funding sources that past and present lab members recommend.
+- [External Communication & Funding](External-Communication-and-Funding.md) - Conferences, community outreach, and funding sources that past and present lab members recommend.
 Also contains tips on printing posters.

-- [Lab Notebooks](Lab-Notebooks.md) - links to notebooks of current and past Roberts Lab members, as well as archived notebooks.
+- [Lab Notebooks](Lab-Notebooks.md) - Links to notebooks of current and past Roberts Lab members, as well as archived notebooks.

 - [Pubathon](Pubathon.md) - Annual "pubathon" roster, links to and status of manuscripts.